zhangyongshun/BagofTricks-LT/README.md

 - [ ] Add the results of best bag of tricks on all long-tailed datasets.
 - [ ] Add more backbones in each long-tailed benchmark to exlpore the influence of network capacity.
 - [ ] Add trick family: `post-processing` and corresponding experiments, such as [$\tau$-normalization, ICLR 2020](https://openreview.net/forum?id=r1gRTCVFvB).
-- [ ] Update the version of PyTorch to >=1.6, and use torch.cuda.amp instead of apex provided by Nividia.

 ## Trick gallery and combinations